 Essential reading: Best fitness trackers (for humans)

 Boasting proper wearable tech pedigree (excuse the pun), Whistle is the work of New Deal Design, which also designed the Fitbit Flex.
-Whistle marries GPS tracking and pet wellness in one band; the unit clips to any collar more than 1-inch wide and connects to a smartphone app to keep tabs on your pooch's step goal.
-On the GPS side you can get real-time location anywhere in the US, and set a geo-fenced area and receive an alert if your pal moves out of the zone.
+The device marries GPS tracking and pet wellness in one band; the unit clips to any collar more than 1-inch wide and connects to a smartphone app to keep tabs on your pooch's step goal.
+On the GPS side, you can get real-time location anywhere in the US and set up a geo-fenced area with alerts.

 The battery recharges in one hour and lasts around 10 days.
 However, on top of the price tag you'll need to pay between $6.95 and $9.95 per month for a data subscription.